 (a) A license may be suspended or revoked if a licensee's business is or creates a nuisance.
 A licensed business is or creates a nuisance if: (i) within any consecutive 12 months, not less than three separate incidents occur on the licensed premises, on or in the licensed premises' parking facility, or on adjacent property, involving illegal acts; or (ii) the licensee has failed to take reasonable steps to correct objectionable conditions existing or occurring on the licensed premises, on or in the licensed premises' parking facility, or on adjacent property while the licensed premises is open for business or within one hour of the time the establishment is opened or closed for business, within 30 days of when the licensee knows or reasonably should have known that such objectionable conditions exist or are occurring.
 The licenses of any business that is or creates a nuisance under clause (i) of this subsection (a) shall be subject to suspension or revocation pursuant to Section 4-4-280.
-The licenses of any business that is or creates a nuisance under clause (ii) of this subsection (a) shall be subject to suspension or revocation pursuant to the procedures set forth in subsection (b) of this section.
+The licenses of any business that is or creates a nuisance under clause (ii) of this subject to suspension or revocation pursuant to subject (a) shall be subject to suspension pursuant to the procedures set forth in subjection (b) of this section.

-(b) (1) A group of five or more people who reside within 500-660 feet of a licensed premises, measured from the nearest exterior walls of each applicable building, may file with the commissioner a complaint that a licensee's business is a public nuisance because the licensee has failed to take reasonable steps to correct objectionable conditions existing on the licensed premises, on or in the licensed premises' parking facility or on adjacent property.
-The commissioner may notify the licensee to appear before the commissioner, in the presence of the complaining persons when the commissioner considers such presence appropriate, to define, discuss and seek resolution of problems giving rise to the complaint.
-The commissioner may also order subsequent meetings to review progress toward resolution of the problems.
-A meeting may also be convened at the request of the commissioner or the alderman of the ward in which the licensed premises is located.
+(b) (1) A group of five or more people who reside within 500 660 feet of a licensed premises, measured from the nearest exterior walls of each applicable building, may file with the Commissioner commissioner a complaint that a licensee's business is a public nuisance because the licensee has failed to take reasonable steps to correct objectionable conditions existing on the licensed premises, on or in the licensed premises' parking facility or on adjacent property.
+The Commissioner commissioner may notify the licensee to appear before the Commissioner commissioner commissioner commissioner of the complaining persons when the Commissioner commissioner commissioner commissi contex commissioner commissioner commissione